radiuma-com/SlicerPySERA/README.md

 ## Citation

-If you use this extension or PySERA in your research, please cite both:
+If you use this extension or PySERA in your research, please cite the following paper:

 ```bash
 @misc{salmanpour2025pyseraopensourcestandardizedpython,